A 250-year-old walnut tree was chopped down in Ohio. A brother and sister were hit with felony charges.

 Hoffman supervised the tree removal in late September, a job that took about two days, the logging company owner said.
 The logger later sold the wood for $10,106, and — according to police — was not criminally responsible because he “took reasonable on-site measures to verify” the tree was on Jones’s property.

-A couple days later, Grieser came across the stump while checking on the progress of some saplings that had been planted for a restoration project.
+A couple of days later, Grieser came across the stump while checking on the progress of some saplings that had been planted for a restoration project.
 She called the police.

 At first, Todd Jones allegedly denied knowing about the felled walnut tree when asked by police.
 “It was always well known” the tree rested on his land, he said, according to the police report — though he added he had never seen a boundary survey.
-He then told police Hoffman had no involvement in the tree’s removal, according to the report, adding that he did not “want anyone in trouble for this other than [himself].”
+He then told police Hoffman had no involvement in the tree’s removal, according to the report, adding that he did not “want anyone in trouble for this other than” himself.

 “It’s not the crime of the century,” Jones told police.